ituvisionlab/MetaCLGraph/README.md

  ## Acknowledgement
  The construction of our repository also benefits from existing repositories on both continual learning and continual graph learning.
 The pipeline and the benchmark models were adapted from [CGLB](https://github.com/QueuQ/CGLB).
 The construction of the datasets also benefits from several existing databases and libraries.
 The construction of the datasets uses the datasets and tools from OGB and DGL.

-We sincerely thank the authors of these works for sharing their code and helping developing the community.
+We sincerely thank the authors of CGLB for sharing their code and helping developing the community.